ucsb-cs156/f23/_lectures/week10a.md

 and/or to offer your informed consent to allow us to use your data for research, let me know via Slack DM and I'll send you the link.

-# Thursdays Class: For presentations

-Please plan to participate synchronously.

 <details markdown="1">